-Although they are both monosaccharides of approximately equal Caloric content, fructose and glucose are metabolized differently.
-All blood leaving the small intestine passes through the liver before entering the general circulation.
-90% of the fructose absorbed is then removed from the blood draining the small intestine on the first pass of this blood through the liver, while the vast majority of glucose is absorbed directly by the peripheral tissues with only a small amount is taken up by the liver.
+All the blood draining the small intestine passes through the liver before entering the general circulation.
+Almost all the fructose that was absorbed unchanged is removed by the liver, while the vast majority of glucose continues onward to be absorbed directly by the peripheral tissues.
 This difference has a significant impact on energy metabolism in the athlete.

-While all human cells can metabolize glucose, only a few tissues (e.g., sperm cells and some intestinal cells) can use fructose directly, thus any fructose that is destined to support athletic activity will first need to be converted into glucose in the liver.
-And these additional metabolic steps make fructose less efficient than glucose as an energy source for the muscle.
+While all human cells can metabolize glucose, only a few tissues (e.g., sperm cells and some intestinal cells) can use fructose directly.
+So any fructose that is destined to support athletic activity would first need to be converted into glucose in the liver.
+These additional metabolic steps make fructose less efficient than glucose as an energy source for the muscle.

 Burelle Y et al (Int J Sport Nutr 1997 Jun;7(2):117-27) looked at the metabolism of glucose versus fructose as a preexercise meal eaten between 180 and 90 min before exercise in 6 subjects.
 They found that glucose provided more available energy than fructose, and concluded that for a pre-exercise meal, glucose should be favored over fructose.